wochinge/rasa-cli-completion/README.md

 ### Using pip

 1. Run `pip install rasa-cli-completion`
-2. Run `pip install .` in the cloned directory
-3. Add the output of the following command to your `.bashrc` / `.zshrc`
+2. Add the output of the following command to your `.bashrc` / `.zshrc`

     ```bash
     python -m rasa_cli_completion.show_config